Link Search Menu Expand Document

 Updating Multiple Data

-Use the UpdateAll operation and pass the target fields to update.
+Use the UpdateAll operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))